Eddie Cochran: Singin' to My Baby (1957)

-In 1958, Cochran seemed to find his stride in the famous teenage anthem "Summertime Blues" (co-written with Jerry Capehart).
-With this song, Cochran was established as one of the most important influences on rock and roll in the 1950s, both lyrically and musically.
-The song, released by Liberty recording no. 55144, charted at number 8 in 1958.
-Cochran's brief career included a few more hits, such as "C'mon, Everybody", "Somethin' Else", "Teenage Heaven", "Three Steps to Heaven", which posthumously topped the charts in the Republic of Ireland and the United Kingdom in 1960.
-He remained popular in the United States and the United Kingdom through the late 1950s and early 1960s, and more of his records were posthumous hits, such as "My Way", "Weekend", and "Nervous Breakdown".
+Cochran starred in his last film Go, Johnny, Go!
+(1959).
+In January 1960, Cochran recorded his last session at Gold Star Studios.
+His brief music career included a few more hits, such as "C'mon, Everybody", "Somethin' Else", "Teenage Heaven", and "Three Steps to Heaven", which posthumously topped the charts in the Republic of Ireland and the United Kingdom in 1960.
+He remained popular in the United States and United Kingdom through the late 1950s and early 1960s, and more of his records were posthumous hits, such as "My Way", "Weekend", and "Nervous Breakdown".